What is Cloud Native, really?

 Example

-A logistics company running on AWS ensures observability with:
+A logistics company operating on AWS ensures deep observability across its platform using a suite of native tools:

-• Amazon CloudWatch for metrics, logs, and alarms
+• Amazon CloudWatch captures metrics, logs, and custom alarms to monitor system behavior in real time

-• AWS X-Ray for distributed tracing and service maps
+• AWS X-Ray provides distributed tracing to visualize service interactions and pinpoint latency bottlenecks

-• CloudWatch Synthetics to simulate and monitor user journeys
+• CloudWatch Synthetics runs automated canary tests to simulate and monitor real user journeys

 Why the Definition Evolved